Harvard student groups: Reinstate Chelsea Manning as fellow

-Twelve Harvard University student groups are condemning the school's reversal of a decision to invite Chelsea Manning as a visiting fellow.
+Twelve Harvard University student groups are condemning the school's reversal of a decision to name Chelsea Manning a visiting fellow.

 The groups released a statement Saturday calling for Harvard to reinstate Manning as a fellow.

-Harvard had reversed its decision Friday, one day after CIA Director Mike Pompeo scrapped a planned appearance over the designation for the soldier who was convicted of leaking classified information.
+Harvard reversed its decision on Friday, one day after CIA Director Mike Pompeo scrapped a planned appearance over the visiting fellow designation for the soldier convicted of leaking classified information.

 Manning wrote on Twitter that Harvard chills "marginalized voices under @cia pressure."